Sarthak2143/brackets/README.md

 - Decoding

 Run `decode.py` to reverse the process, it'll return a file `decoded.txt` in the same directory.

-> `decode.txt` only contains the decoded binary not the decoded plain text.
+This file will he the same as our `input.txt`.

 ## TODO

-- [ ] Fix Decoder to decode into plain text.
+- [x] Fix Decoder to decode into plain text.
 - [ ] Use CLI arguments to pass in input and output file.
 - [ ] Use more paranthesis.